 Subpar air quality and the limited availability of certain health-related facilities such as hospitals, police stations, doctors and pharmacies may have contributed to the low score in this category.

-Located in the state of Washington, Suquamish is a small city with a population of 4,327 residents.
-If we look at the most recent Census, Suquamish is known to have a predominantly White population.
-The next two most common races are American Indian and Alaskan and Asian.
-Based on an average age of 48, Suquamish appears to be well-suited for seniors or retirees as the average age is well above the national average.
+Located in the state of Washington, Suquamish is a small city with a population of 4,441 people.
+At 72%, the majority of the Suquamish population is White; this is followed by 10% American Indian and Alaskan and 3% Asian.
+The Suquamish population appears to be aging at a faster rate than normal.
+The median age is currently 48, which is on the high side when compared to most other cities.
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Suquamish offers up a higher than average one way commute time of 31 minutes.

-Living in Suquamish can be a great experience for anyone moving to the area.
-Having said that, in the state of Washington, there are many incredible places to live, so choose wisely!
+Living in Suquamish can be a positive experience for anyone moving to the town.
+Having said that, in the state of Washington, there are many desirable places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
-Finding the best places to live in Suquamish and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, cost of living, health & safety, education, employment and other important metrics.
+The best areas in Suquamish and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from amenities, crime, commute, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Washington and national averages.

-Using data and statistics Suquamish has received a livability score of 66 out of 100.
-This score is ranked in the 64th percentile when compared to all other cities.
+Suquamish, WA receives 66 out of 100 for its livability score; this results in a ranking of #304 in Washington and #11,077 in the USA.
 There are nine total categories that generate the livability score.
-Suquamish ranks well for crime (B), education (B+), employment (B+) and housing (A+) On a less positive note, Suquamish does not have favorable ranks for the following: amenities (F) and cost of living (F).
-If we take a look at the data, we can find out why.
+Suquamish ranks well for education (B+), employment (A) and housing (A+) Suquamish does not do well for the following: amenities (F) and cost of living (F).
+It might be a good idea to take a closer look at each category to find out why.

 Parents and families often rely on school test scores when making decisions about local public schools.
 Test score data serves as a crucial metric for comparing and assessing various educational institutions.
 In Suquamish, the average school test scores reached an impressive 68%, significantly higher than the national average.
 This remarkable performance underscores the commitment of the educational system to equip students with the knowledge and resources necessary for success.
 It allows your children to receive the support and skills that are essential for thriving academically, making Suquamish an excellent choice for families seeking a high-quality education.